kashaf874/Bioconda/README.md

 # Bioconda
-I'm Exploring Bio Conda and Bio Python Libraries. will share with you guys here my  experience I'll got and the solution.
+I'm Exploring Bio Conda and Bio Python Libraries.Here will share with you guys my experience I'll got and the solution.